1122Ma/TOXIC_COMMENT_CLASSIFICATION/README.md

 # TOXIC_COMMENT_CLASSIFICATION
-In the internet today Many people stop speaking up and give up on seeking out other viewpoints because they are afraid of being harassed and abused online.
-The inability of platforms to support conversations well has led to several communities limiting or removing user comments that lead someone leave a discussion.
+Due to their fear of being harassed and attacked online, many people stop speaking up and give up looking for alternative opinions.
+Due to platforms' poor ability to foster dialogues, several communities have begun to restrict or remove user comments that encourage people to quit a topic.

-We are tasked with creating a model in our project that can recognize many forms of toxicity, motivated by an individual's identity, We anticipate that this modifications to our approach will encourage online dialogue to improve in both content and interaction between people.
+Our aim is to develop a model for our project that can identify various types of toxicity.
+We believe that by making these changes to our strategy, online discourse will improve in terms of both its content and its interactivity.

 ![image](https://github.com/1122Ma/TOXIC_COMMENT_CLASSIFICATION/assets/108218379/12ec4a65-15dc-4688-a7e0-7248b4868dcc)